gouri-017/Quizzler/README.md

 Designed with a clean UI powered by Tkinter and structured using object-oriented programming principles.
 <br>
 Features:
-Pulls quiz questions from a public trivia API
+Pulls quiz questions from a public trivia API<br>
-Displays one question at a time with True/False options Auto-updates questions after each answer
+Displays one question at a time with True/False options<br>
+Auto-updates questions after each answer<br>
-Tracks and displays the user’s score
+Tracks and displays the user’s score<br>
-Fully GUI-based using Tkinter
+Fully GUI-based using Tkinter<br>
-Built with a clean and maintainable OOP structure
+Built with a clean and maintainable OOP structure<br>
 <br>
 Tech Stack: Python, Tkinter, Open Trivia DB API